vctrsmelo/Lampino/README.md

 - Go to Sketch > Upload
 - After finished uploading, put the two yellow jumpers back and keep the Arduino connected.

-## Iphone App - Coming soon
+## Iphone App
-Download the iPhone app - Yet to be released - and open it.
+Download the iPhone app - https://itunes.apple.com/us/app/lampino/id1355074045?mt=8 -
+and open it.
 The app should automatically connect with the Arduino and it should show the three connected leds.

 ## Or Xcode
 - Download Xcode - https://itunes.apple.com/br/app/xcode/id497799835?l=en&mt=12